-On 9 to 13 September 2019, a Japanese delegation, which included Japanese Deputy Assistant Minister Satoshi Akahori, Foreign Policy Bureau, attended the first meeting of the United Nations Open-Ended Working Group (OEWG) on Cybersecurity held in New York.
-140 On 9 September 2019, Akahori stated that Japan increased its international collaboration in three areas: "promotion of the rule of law, confidence-building measures, and capacity-building."
-141 He reaffirmed Japan's position that "existing international law applies in cyberspace" and expressed Japanese support for the upcoming Group of Governmental Experts on cybersecurity.
-142 ltaly towards an effective National Cyber Security Strategy, Lexology (Rome) 26 September 2019.
-Access Date: 3 January 2020. https://www.lexology.com/library/detail.aspx?g=bfe7f1d9-d5ea-4126-adf6-e74a58096249.
+On 9 to 13 September 2019, a Japanese delegation, which included Japanese Deputy Assistant Minister Satoshi Akahori, Foreign Policy Bureau, attended the first meeting of the UN Open-ended Working Group (OEWG) on Cybersecurity held in New York.
+139 On 9 September 2019, Akahori stated that Japan increased its international collaboration in three areas: "promotion of the rule of law, confidence-building measures, and capacity-building."
+140 He reaffirmed Japan's position that "existing international law applies in cyberspace" and expressed Japanese support for the upcoming Group of Governmental Experts on cybersecurity.
+141